bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Yeah, and I think we could briefly do a recap of the differences, how these cases relate to each other.
 So we brought up most of the things.
-So the interesting thing about Samurai is that it's only happening in the US, whereas The Tornado Cash trial is happening in the US and the Netherlands in parallel, which is interesting.
+So the interesting thing about Samourai is that it's only happening in the US, whereas the Tornado Cash trial is happening in the US and the Netherlands in parallel, which is interesting.

 Speaker 0: 00:11:50